froberge/jersey-product-service/README.md

 # ProductService

-This is a java service that is use to interact with the product of a given company or shop.
+This service handle all the interaction with the product.
+The code was made using a POSTGRESQL Database
+The script to create the database can be found in the folder dbscripts This is a maven project so just import in your favorite IDE and it should work.

 #Here how to [contribute](CONTRIBUTING.md)

-This is a maven project so just import in your favorite IDE and it should work.

 Should run in a multitude of application server.
 Has been tested with:
-* Wildfly 10.1 and 12.
+* Wildfly 10.1 +
 * Openshift Container Platform ( OCP ) using S2I

 ---